 In the year immediately following their fellowship, approximately 40-50% of fellows continue working in the policy realm (not necessarily in federal government); 20-25% return to the sector in which they worked previously; and 20-25% use the experience as a stepping stone to a new opportunity.

-In early September, STPF hosts a mandatory two-week orientation program on the workings of the federal government that provides exposure to some of the issues, institutions, and individuals involved in federal policymaking.
+In early September, STPF hosts a mandatory two-week orientation program in the Washington, D.C.-area on the workings of the federal government that provides exposure to some of the issues, institutions, and individuals involved in federal policymaking.
+Barring September 1st falling on a weekend or holiday, orientation will begin on September 1st.
 Prior to orientation, we provide a variety of resources to help fellows prepare for their year in Washington, D.C.

 The fellowship is a 12-month learning experience beginning on September 1 and ending on August 31.
+Some fellows, especially those at the National Institutes of Health, are brought on by the host agency as temporary federal employees and should expect to be entered on duty mid-August.
 Individuals accepting a fellowship must sign an agreement acknowledging this yearlong commitment.
 Some executive branch fellowships may be renewed for a second year at the mutual agreement of the host office, the fellow, and STPF.

 Yes.
 The AAAS S&T Policy Fellowships have been operating annually since 1973.
 The number and size of the fellowship program areas has changed over the years and continues to evolve.